PoziWorld/PoziTone/README_en.md

 --------

 - To all those who give us life and happiness!
-- To the inspirers and testers of `PoziTone`: Darya, Evgeny, Mel, Nike, Sergey.
+- To the inspirers and testers of PoziTone: Darya, Evgeny, Mel, Nike, Sergey.
 - [UserEcho](https://userecho.com/?pcode=1014487) — for the excellent service, kindness and generosity!
 - [DreamHost](http://www.dreamhost.com/r.cgi?623835) — for the reliable hosting.
 - Google, Inc. — for all their excellent projects.